Frequently Asked Questions

-OSFest 2022 is the third and longest celebration of life in the Open Simulator Hypergrid (HG).
-This year’s event will run 17 days, unlike two previous festivals that ran for just one weekend.
+OSFest is the third and longest celebration of life in the Open Simulator Hypergrid (HG).
+This year’s event will run for 16 days.
 Everyone is invited, regardless of what world (grid) they call ‘home’.
-Avatars will come together to build, to learn, to exhibit their builds, to sell wares, and to perform.
-The previous festivals had themes, and so does this one: “Medieval/Fantasy!”.
-Life and creativity are an important part of virtual life, just as they are in the ‘real’ world.
+Avatars will come together to build, to learn, to exhibit their builds, to sell their wares, and to perform.
+Every festival has a theme.
+Check the home page for details.
+Socializing and creativity are an important part of virtual life, just as they are in the ‘real’ world.

 What is Open Simulator?